wetryingtodorock/getblock-docs/en/rpc-service/matic/ws/matic_rpc_modules.md

 ---
-title: matic:rpc_modules \[WebSocket\]
+title: matic:rpc_modules - Polygon
-description: Lists enabled APIs and the version of each.
+description: Example code for the matic:rpc_modules ws method. Сomplete guide on how to use matic:rpc_modules ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters